How to chose a workout partner who will help you meet your goals

 “When we studied the drop-out rate of a year-long fitness program, we found that couples who entered the program together had only an eight percent drop-out rate, as compared with roughly 50 percent of the people who entered the program alone,” says John Raglin, PhD, professor of kinesiology at Indiana University, who conducted the study.
 “And we’ve found that you get similar results whether you’re working with a spouse, a friend, or within a group.”
 Similarly, an Australian study found that married couples participating in a 16-week fitness program were much more likely to eat well and exercise consistently than couples who didn’t participate in the program.

-These studies lend credence to something you likely already knew: The support you get from a partner or spouse can be invaluable when it comes to achieving your goals.
+These studies lend credence to something you likely already knew: The support you get from a partner or spouse can be invaluable when it comes to working towards your goals.
 “We all know that eating well and exercising is good for you, but oftentimes, that’s just not enough reason to motivate,” explains Raglin.
 “Committing to other people, however — whether it’s by agreeing to meet to work out, or just to stick to similar goals — gives you the accountability you need to make it happen.”
 Here’s how to make it work for you:

 How to pick the right partner